LedgerHQ/ledger-live/.changeset/cold-toes-warn.md

 ---
 "ledger-live-desktop": patch
-"live-mobile": patch
 ---

-Added new lotties
+Update lotties for Stax on LLD